Shikoku Island, Japan a Hiker’s paradise

 Three huge bridges link Shikoku to the main island of Honshu, so train (from Okayama) or highway bus are two access possibilities.
 But the cheapest and most enjoyable trip is by ferry from Osaka’s Nanko Port.

-Posh ferries of the Kansai Kissen line make the trip nightly, reaching Matsuyama around 6am.
+Posh ferries of the Kansai Kissen line make the trip nightly, reaching Matsuyama around 6 am.
 These miniature ocean liners feature restaurants, cabins in all price ranges, and even spa-style Japanese baths — soak in the tub watching the Inland Sea go by!
-Fares start at around $50 one-way — book through any Japanese travel agency, such as JTB.
+Book through any Japanese travel agency, such as JTB.

 For travel around the island, your choices are by train (infrequent service, but reasonable prices) or bus (more frequent service at less-reasonable prices).
 Distances are short, so it’s not worth “spending” Japan Railpass days here.